 Every student who is interested in Criminal Justice & Corrections needs to take a look at University of Nebraska at Omaha.
 Students who graduate from the criminal justice program earn around $36,098 in the first five years of working and $58,759 after their first five years of working.
 Situated in Omaha, Nebraska, this university is right for young people who flourish in a city setting.

-The average scholarship amount awarded to first years is $4,170 with 51.0% of first years receiving some type of scholarship.
-About 48.0% of the professors at University of Nebraska at Omaha have full-time hours, which means they should have plenty of time to focus on students in their class.
+About 50.0% of the professors at University of Nebraska at Omaha have full-time hours, which means they should have plenty of time to focus on students in their class.
+University of Nebraska at Omaha graduates have about $21,104 of student loans on average.
+That is lower than the U.S. average of $28,421.
 View a few school videos to discover what student life is like.

 Truman State University is a good option for students pursuing a Criminal Justice & Corrections degree.
 Students who enjoy a more slow-paced life will appreciate Truman State University's location in the small town of Kirksville, Missouri.